Thomas Catlaw

 the Yavapai-Apache Nation, and their ancestors.

-My practice centers on transforming, layering, and (re)assembling field recordings into “soundsketches” that traverse the border between documentation and fabrication.
+My practice centers on transforming, layering, and (re)assembling field recordings into “soundsketches” that traverse the border between documentation and fabrication to explore the rich possibilities of sonic textures, emotions, and experiences that surround us.

 My compositions morph the familiar into other, other into the familiar.
 They play with sequence and forms of repetition to wonder about time, duration, and temporality.
-I hope the work will provoke personal and collective exploration about how memory, habit, and tradition channel the imagining—and destruction—of sonic worlds.
+I hope the work will provoke personal and collective exploration about how memory, habit, and tradition channel the valuing and imagining—and destruction—of sonic worlds and artifacts.

 Powered by Squarespace.
 Background image by Thomas Catlaw